Seyross/KeysAndDungeons/README.md

 # KeysAndDungeons

 /!\ WIP
-Find and craft new keys to unlock mighty loots !
+Find and craft keys to unlock mighty loots !
 You will maybe encounter some dangers too...